opentripplanner/OpenTripPlanner/docs/Migrating-Configuration.md

 ### Aborting on invalid configuration

-If you want OTP to abort the startup when encountering unknown configuration parameters, you can add the flag `--configCheck` to your regular OTP CLI commands.
+If you want OTP to abort the startup when encountering unknown configuration parameters, you can add the flag `--abortOnUnknownConfig` to your regular OTP CLI commands.

 This should of course be used wisely as it can also accidentally make your production instances refuse to start up.